realmq/realmq-platform/README.md

 npm run dev
 ```
 This command will:
-- setup `.env` file :checkered_flag:
+- :checkered_flag: setup `.env` file
-- fetch and install all dependencies. :package: :whale:
+- :package: fetch and install all dependencies.
-- launch the mqtt broker on localhost:1883 :robot:
+- :robot: launch the mqtt broker on localhost:1883
-- launch the app on http://localhost:8080 :whale:
+- :whale: launch the app on http://localhost:8080
 - :fire: code reload - restart app upon code changes

 ## Documentation